Energy: Quantum mechanics

 (Hamiltonian) as a time derivative of the wave function.
 The Schrödinger equation equates the energy operator to the full energy of a particle or a system.
 Its results can be considered as a definition of measurement of energy in quantum mechanics.
 The Schrödinger equation describes the space- and time-dependence of a slowly changing (non-relativistic) wave function of quantum systems.
 The solution of this equation for a bound system is discrete (a set of permitted states, each characterized by an energy level) which results in the concept of quanta.

-In the solution of the Schrödinger equation for any oscillator (vibrator) and for electromagnetic waves in a vacuum, the resulting energy states are related to the frequency by the Planck relation: $E = h\nu$, where $h$ is the Planck constant and $\nu$ the frequency.
-In the case of an electromagnetic wave these energy states are called quanta of light or photons.
-For matter waves, the de Broglie relation yields $p = h \nu$, where $p$ is the momentum.
+For electromagnetic waves in a vacuum, the energy states are related to the frequency by the Planck relation: $E = h\nu$, where $h$ is the Planck constant and $\nu$ the frequency.
+These energy states are called quanta of light or photons.